 Anger is natural following abuse.
 It is an expression of ‘I protest!’
 To deny its validity can result in questioning your sense of reality.
 Some Christians think that being angry is sinful, but as Paul advised that the two are not the same (Ephesians 4:26).
 But if your anger is explosive it can drive the people closest to you away.
 There is useful advice on the Internet to help you shift from the extremes of being passive or aggressive to being assertive.
 If this is a difficulty you face, give your attention to learning the skill of assertiveness.

 Survivors of abuse often feel shame.
 You might feel this because of the abuse you suffered, even if objectively you did nothing wrong.
 Shame is different from guilt, which is specific—‘I feel guilty about taking that last cookie.’
 Shame is a whole body experience—‘I want to disappear.’
 The gaze of others is intensely uncomfortable.
-When the accused enter a criminal court, he or she will often try to hide their face.

 Dr Shaminka Mangelsdorf, clinical psychologist, has developed a sophisticated model of shame.
 She notes that shame is a social emotion; it arises in the context of relationships with self and others.
 There is a back and forth dynamic within an individual and between them and the people around them.
 The driver of shame is the desire for social acceptance, since it provides a sense that something unacceptable has happened.
 Whereas guilt drives the individual toward repair, shame commonly drives distance in relationships if it is not dealt with.